redpesk-core/afb-app-manager/README.md

 ### Actors

-The framework defined by afm-main is defining several actors: the platform designer, the application developper, the distributor, the user, the hacker.
+The framework defined by afm-main is defining several actors: the platform designer, the application developer, the distributor, the user, the hacker.

 The platform designer defines the AGL system and its security.